Stairs. Entry group. Materials. Doors. Locks. Design

 • cement dust.

-Cement dust has alkaline reaction and deoxidizes the soil, in addition contains about 8% potassium.
-Some summer residents are afraid to use it in their beds, since cement production is one of the most harmful, and the consequences for the body can be unpredictable in terms of oncology.
+Cement dust has alkaline reaction and deoxidizes the soil, in addition it contains about 8% potassium.
+Some summer residents are afraid to use it in their garden beds, since cement production is one of the most harmful, and the consequences for the body can be unpredictable in terms of oncology.

 The only limitation that dolomite has is that it cannot be applied at the same time as manure.